DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/04-evaluation/homework.md

 Let's do that

-* For each numerical variable, use it as score and compute AUC with the default variable
+* For each numerical variable, use it as score and compute AUC with the "default" variable
 * Use the training dataset for that